rapid7/insightconnect-plugins/tr/help.md

 # Key Features

-* Use the tr command to translate or delete characters
+* Use the tr command to replace or delete characters

 # Requirements